MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 - If you disable this policy setting, users are prevented from performing OpenSearch queries in this zone using Search Connectors.

-- If you do not configure this policy setting, users cannot perform OpenSearch queries in this zone using Search Connectors.
+- If you don't configure this policy setting, users can't perform OpenSearch queries in this zone using Search Connectors.
 <!-- IZ_Policy_OpenSearchQuery_Restricted-Description-End -->

 <!-- IZ_Policy_OpenSearchQuery_Restricted-Editable-Begin -->